kpoxo6op/cv/cv.md

 ### Healthlink (2017 - 2019) | [healthlink.co.nz](https://healthlink.co.nz)

-**Responsibilities**: Oversaw the management and optimization of HealthLink's core services, including the Messaging System, Provider Referrals, and SmartForms, ensuring robust performance and high availability for over 15,000 medical organizations across Australia and New Zealand.
+**Responsibilities**: Supported HealthLink's core services - Messaging System, Provider Referrals, and SmartForms, ensuring robust performance and high availability for over 15,000 medical organizations across Australia and New Zealand.

 Implemented system enhancements and led off-hours deployments for critical applications, participating in a 24/7 on-call support roster.

-Conducted thorough monitoring and root cause analysis to continuously improve HealthLink applications, directly increasing system reliability and reducing operational downtime.

-**Achievements**: Designed and launched the WASUP system (Windows Automatic System Updates with PowerShell) to automate updates across over 30+ non-production machines.
+**Achievements**: Designed and launched the WASUP (Windows Automatic System Updates with PowerShell) to automate updates for 30+ non-production machines.

-Developed a tool for creating developer accounts to the HealthLink Online Directory with Apigee, Docker, PHP, and Apache.
+Developed a tool for adding developer accounts to HealthLink Online Directory service with Apigee, Docker, PHP, Apache.

 Upgraded integration engine instances (Rhapsodies), working with vendors to incorporate new support features and development tools that improved upon